 What Is Chayote?

-Chayote (Sechium edule) is a pear-shaped, light green vegetable belonging to the Cucurbitaceae or gourd family.
-It has a crunchy texture and a mild and sweet flavor — probably a reason why chayote is said to be similar to butternut squash or pumpkin.3
+Chayote (Sechium edule) is a pear-shaped, light green vegetable belonging to the Cucurbitaceae or gourd family.2 It has a mild flavor and a slightly crunchy texture that's similar to a combination of a cucumber and a potato.3

-This vegetable has a thin layer of pale green skin, with multiple shallow vertical furrows on the surface.
-Chayote may either have a spiky and fuzzy or smooth surface.4 Inside the chayote, you will find edible and flat seeds.5
+This vegetable has a thin layer of pale green skin, with multiple shallow, vertical furrows on the surface.4 Chayote also comes in different varieties, which may be easily differentiated by the surface texture and the color.
+It may come in either a green or white shade, or have a spiky or smooth texture.5 Inside the chayote, you will find edible seeds, which are usually roasted or fried.6

-Chayote grows on a perennial vine, with tendrils that enable the plant to climb and use a surface for support.
-The vines run along fences, over shrubs and even on trees.
-Chayote grows best during a long and warm season and requires well-drained and moist soil.
-After 30 days of pollination, the plant will begin to mature and harvest, with each plant yielding 150 vegetables per season.6
+Chayote grows on a perennial vine, with tendrils that enable the plant to climb and use a surface for support.7 The vine can cling to fences, shrubs and even on trees.8 Chayote grows best during a long and warm season and requires rich and well-drained soil.
+Adding organic matter may also contribute better nutrient supply and drainage.9

 Chayote's Many Health Benefits

 Chayote may not be as popular as other vegetables, but it actually has a very good track record when it comes to its health benefits.
-For starters, chayote contains no cholesterol and unhealthy fats, and is usually recommended for controlling bad cholesterol levels and reducing weight.7
+For starters, chayote contains no cholesterol and unhealthy fats.
+It is also a rich source of dietary fiber, magnesium, phosphorus, potassium, vitamin C and choline.12

-Another strong suit of this vegetable is its folate content, which is helpful for cell division and DNA synthesis.
-Pregnant women can benefit from folate as well, as it helps inhibit neural tube defects among babies.
+Another strong suit of this vegetable is its folate content, which is helpful for cell division13 and DNA synthesis.14 Pregnant women can benefit from folate as well, as it helps reduce the risk for neural tube defects among babies.15,16

-Chayote also has small amounts of aglycone flavonoid polyphonic antioxidants in apigenin and luteolin.
-These are crucial in helping combat free radicals and reactive oxygen species (ROS) in the body that both play a role in aging and cancer development.
+Chayote also contains small amounts of aglycone flavonoids, specifically apigenin and luteolin,17 which exhibit antioxidant properties.18 These are crucial in helping combat free radicals and reactive oxygen species (ROS) in the body that both play a role in DNA damage, aging and cancer development.19

 Chayote Nutrition Facts

 If you're looking for a low-calorie vegetable that's equal parts healthy and tasty, then chayote might be the perfect choice.
-Chayote contains only 16 calories per 100 gram serving, perfect for those who are watching their weight but don't want to compromise on taste.10 Take a peek at chayote's many nutrients:11
+Chayote contains only 19 calories per 100 grams, which is perfect for those who are watching their weight but don't want to compromise on taste.
+Take a peek at chayote's many nutrients in the table below:20

 Chayote Nutrition Facts